league/stegano/README.md

 `./encode-file input.png secret.data output.png`

 Encodes the secret data file into the two low-order bits of the input image, producing the output image.
 No guarantees if the secret data does not fit.
+A small change to the code determines whether it fills any remaining bits randomly, or leaves them as they were.

 `./decode-file input.png secret.data`